 Mauritius Holiday Activities

 Mauritius provides a multitude of possible recreational activities to explore the natural beauty of the island.
 Eco-activities, sports, and water-based activities are all on offer.
-More adventurous activities such as zip-lines, quad biking, mountain biking, mountain climbing, and abseiling.
+More adventurous activities such as zip lines, quad biking, mountain biking, mountain climbing, and abseiling.
 The best activities for holidays in Mauritius are; by far; water-based activities and most beach hotels have dive centers and equipment at your disposal.
-Some include windsurfs, kite surfing, dinghies, pedal-boats, and speed boats for water-skiing.
-Yacht chartering or day-cruising, sunset cruises, fishing excursions are also available.
+Some include windsurfs, kite surfing, dinghies, pedal boats, and speed boats for water skiing.
+Yacht chartering or day cruising, sunset cruises, and fishing excursions are also available.

 Diving in Mauritius – Over 200 sites to choose from; making Mauritius a great diving holiday destination.
 Dives can also be done in submarines or on “Subscooters”.

 Typically, the West coast of Mauritius is better for water activities in the open sea; while the East and West coasts; are most suitable for water-based excursions in the lagoons.
 The North Coast is suitable for both open sea & ‘lagoon’ based activities.